You are here

 Industry-Recognized Credentials (IRCs)

-1. Do only the IRCs on the approved list for CTE Technical Incentive Grant funding count for the pathway?
+1. Do only the IRCs on the approved list for CTE Incentive Grant funding count for the pathway SSQ?

 No, these dual-enrollment college-credit opportunities should be listed under dual-enrollment credit in the related pathway.

-3. Do DPI’s State Skill Standards Co-Op and YA programs count as IRCs for a Perkins pathway?
+3. Do DPI’s State Skill Standards Co-Op and YA programs count as IRCs for a Perkins pathway SSQ?

-No. While these work-based learning programs do appear on the CTE Technical Incentive Grant (TIG) approved certifications list for 2015 ACT 59 funds, they do NOT count for Perkins V pathway IRCs.
-The CTE TIG funding list was developed for an entirely different purpose that does not align with the size, scope, and quality requirements for a Perkins career pathway.
+No. While these work-based learning programs do appear on the CTE Incentive Grant (TIG) approved certifications list for 2015 ACT 59 funds, they do NOT apply to Perkins V pathway IRCs.
+The CTE TIG funding list was developed for an entirely different program and purpose through DWD and does not align with the size, scope, and quality requirements for approval of a Perkins career pathway.

 4. Does an IRC that is offered and earned at the postsecondary level qualify as one of the career pathway IRCs, even if it’s not offered at the secondary level?
 For example, if a high school does not offer an IRC due to an age restriction but is available to postsecondary students who continue in the pathway, does this certification count as part of the secondary pathway?